MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Embed survey in an email

-If you have added a Choice, Rating, or Net Promoter Score question as the first question in your survey, you can embed it in your email message.
+If you have added a Rating or Net Promoter Score question as the first question in your survey, you can embed it in your email message.
 To embed the question, select **Embed first question**.
 When you embed a question, the text in the email message is replaced by the question.
 When a responder selects an option in the email, the complete survey is opened in the web browser and the responder can continue with completing the survey.

+> [!NOTE]
+> You cannot embed the question in an email if you have added any branching rules or shuffled the questions in a survey.

 ## Use email templates